fcerbell/fcerbell.github.io/_posts/en/2021-05-25-Debian113Server050TempMTAmsmtp-mta-en.md

 ---
 uid: Debian113Server050TempMTAmsmtp-mta
 title: Debian11, Server, email relay msmtp-mta
 description: Every server is not a mail server.
 There is no need for a full Mail Transport Agent (MTA) on each.
 A simple one, such as `msmtp` is higly sufficient for the server to send email to a smart host.
 I use it as an `exim` replacement to provide simple email feature without local delivery on my workstations and servers.
-This documentation is partially inspired by [yakati][yakati] [^1], in French.
 category: Computers
 tags: [ Debian11 Server, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, MTA, Mail Transport Agent, mSMTP, Firewall, IPTables, Smarthost ]
 ---